Module 2: Epidemiology Principles

 By the end of this module, medical students should be able to:

-Define R0, Re, incubation period, serial interval, epidemic curve, community transmission, social distancing, and flattening the curve as they pertain to COVID-19
+- Define R0, Re, incubation period, serial interval, epidemic curve, community transmission, social distancing, and flattening the curve as they pertain to COVID-19

-Identify and access a reliable source of the latest epidemiologic information about COVID-19
+- Access a reliable source of the latest epidemiologic information about COVID-19

-Describe how changing epidemiological parameters changes disease dynamics
+- Describe how changing epidemiological parameters changes disease dynamics

-Stevens, H. Why outbreaks like coronavirus spread exponentially, and how to “flatten the curve”.
+- Stevens, H. Why outbreaks like coronavirus spread exponentially, and how to “flatten the curve”.
 Washington Post, 3.14.20.